 Perhaps the most difficult issue to overcome is access to previous publications about the cemetery.
 Print runs in Argentina are notoriously small, often around 3,000 copies… in a capital city with almost 15 million people & a national population of 45 million!
 During the 14 years I lived there, I’d scout bookstores each month with the hope of obtaining new resources before they disappeared from sight.
-Much like a treasure hunt —fun but not practical for most.
+Much like a treasure hunt —fun but not practical for most researchers.

 Fortunately the digital age has improved the availability of early texts about Recoleta Cemetery.
 A recent search on Scribd revealed two gems from the 1990s that I never found in physical form…